paladin-devops/waypoint-plugin-nomad-pack/README.md

 cluster targeted for deployment relies on environment variables that Nomad Pack uses, including `NOMAD_ADDR`, `NOMAD_TOKEN`, etc.

-If you're using Waypoint with a local runner (either with the `-local` flag, or you haven't configured remote operations for your project), then these environment variables may be set in the same terminal where Waypoint is running.
-If you're using remote operations, they may be set via `waypoint config set -runner`, as demonstrated below:

-`waypoint config set -runner -scope=global NOMAD_ADDR=http://127.0.0.1:4646 NOMAD_TOKEN=my-cool-nomad-token`

 ## Usage

 ### Inputs